Update on: 16.09.2024

 The analyses of a INTJ are precise, his plans worked out to the last detail.
 When it serves the greater good, his decisions can sometimes leave someone or something by the wayside....
 Their profound knowledge and their often astonishing abilities predestine the perfectionistic INTJ's for careers as scientists, political advisors, management consultants or wide-ranging specialists in various other fields.

-ENTJ's are unprejudiced, logical and rational in both their thinking and their decisions, planned and structured in their actions - and they are great community types.
-What they like about Charisma they make up for in natural authority.
-When it's all done, they can prove to be surprisingly likeable raconteurs with a penchant for casual conviviality.
+ENTJ's are unprejudiced in both their thinking and their decisions, logical and rational, planned and structured in their actions - and they are great community types.
+What they lack in charisma, they make up for in natural authority.
+When all is said and done, they can prove to be surprisingly likeable raconteurs with a penchant for casual conviviality.

-The born leaders confidently assume responsibility and love to set the tone.
-Many other personality types willingly subordinate themselves to them - their competence and the value of their contributions are simply undeniable.
+Born leaders confidently take responsibility and love to set the tone.
+Many other personality types willingly defer to them - their competence and the value of their contributions are simply undeniable.
 ENTJ's are therefore often found in prominent positions (and in the history books): as CEOs, strategists and exceptional politicians, as emperors and generals.

 Not a very easy guy to INTPIn the privacy of his own home, he likes to ponder obsessively about the big picture.
 He wants to understand - and goes unusual, but often also unusually fruitful ways.
 He tends to have little sense for banalities like tidying up, making a living and irrational figures (= other personality types) - but if you don't resent his harsh comments and don't let the chaos surrounding him scare you off, you can learn a lot from him.